chanzuckerberg/idetik/README.md

 The `ultrack-prototype` directory contains our first driving example of an active learning application.
 It is a prototype for internal demos and testing, but not for production or public distribution.

-You can develop against by passing a mode to the local server:
+You can run it for development purposes by passing the `prototype` mode to vite:

 ```shell
 npm run dev -- --mode prototype